ctp-archive/data-journalism/modules/liberating-data/_posts/2022-02-01-need-liberating.md

 [Mimi Ọnụọha](https://mimionuoha.com/about), an artist and writer whose work specializes in interrogating the impacts of technological progress, defines ["missing data sets"](https://github.com/MimiOnuoha/missing-datasets/blob/master/README.md) this way:

-> The word "missing" is inherently normative.
+> "The word "missing" is inherently normative.
 It implies both a lack and an ought: something does not exist, but it should.
 That which should be somewhere is not in its expected place; an established system is disrupted by distinct absence.
-Just because some type of data doesn't exist doesn't mean it's missing, and the idea of missing data sets is inextricably tied to a more expansive climate of inevitable and routine data collection.
+Just because some type of data doesn't exist doesn't mean it's missing, and the idea of missing data sets is inextricably tied to a more expansive climate of inevitable and routine data collection."

 Consider, for example, the 2012 USA Today series [Ghost Factories](https://web.archive.org/web/20140824041042/http://www.usatoday.com/topic/B68DCD3E-7E3F-424A-BDA4-41077D772EA1/ghostfactories/), which found the Environmental Protection Agency failed to test and track the impacts of shuttered lead smelters on neighborhoods across the country.